 Rice (Oryza sativa L.) is the most staple and important cereal, sustaining nearly two-thirds of the global population [1].
 India has the largest area under rice cultivation (42.75 Mha), is the second largest producer (105 MT) and contributes 22.34 per cent towards global rice production [2].
 Many pests and diseases affect rice crop.
 Major diseases causing heavy economic loss in rice are rice blast (Pyricularia oryzae), brown spot (Bipolaris oryzae), narrow leaf spot (Cercospora janseana), bacterial leaf blight (Xanthomonas oryzae), sheath blight (Rhizoctonia oryzae), sheath rot and (Sarocladium oryzae) [3].

 Among the major diseases causing heavy economic loss in rice, brown spot of rice caused by Bipolaris oryzae (Breda De Haan) remains one of the most destructive diseases in rice and is prevalent in all the rice growing countries in the world.
 The disease has been first reported from Japan in 1900’s.
 Brown leaf spot disease is also known as sesame leaf spot, helminthosporiose or fungal blight.
 It leads to severe destruction of the crop and enormous yield losses (up to 90 per cent) [4], particularly when the leaf spotting phase assumes epiphytotic proportions [5, 6].
 First report of this disease in India was from Madras in 1919 by Sundararaman.
-Since then, the disease is known to occur in all rice growing states of the country [1].
+Since then, the disease is known to occur in all rice growing States of the country [1].

 The most prominent symptoms of the disease are found on leaves and glumes.
 Symptoms are also noticed on coleoptile, leaf sheaths, panicle branches and rarely on roots.
 The disease appears first as minute brown dots which are dark brown or purplish in colour, later becoming cylindrical or oval to circular (resembling sesame seed) [7].
 The spots are surrounded by yellow halo and the spots coalesce to form large patches and the leaf dries up in the later stages [8].
 The disease also affects grains and infected grains show eye - spot symptoms and reduced seed quality [9].